First-order (coarse) correlated equilibria in non-concave games: Tangency, Well-Tangency, and Adversarial (Im)possibilities

-We remark that even when all players might be employing projected gradient ascent, different learning rates do not in general allow us to assemble the data $(x^t)_{t \in \mathbb{N}}$ into a single continuous curve over the guarantees of Theorem \ref{thm:adversarial} holds for every subset of players $N'$ whose step sizes are equal.
-One exception, however, is when $H$ contains only functions whose gradients require no projection, in which case the sequence $(x^t)$ itself will satisfy vanishing regret guarantees.
-The discussion of the necessary arguments will need to wait until Section \ref{sec:lyapunov}, when we consider the connection between stationary \& local equilibria, and duality in relation to the price of anarchy literature.
+Up so far, our results hinged on whether the action sets are sufficiently well-behaved, such that the outcomes of projected gradient ascent can be assembled into a continuous curve which mimics the incentive guarantees obtained by sampling the actual underlying gradient flow of the game.
+However, the assumption of equal learning rates is strong, and perhaps unsatisfying from a learning perspective.
+Moreover, even when all players might be employing projected gradient ascent, different learning rates do not in general allow us to assemble the data $(x^t)_{t \in \mathbb{N}}$ into a single continuous curve over which the guarantees of Theorem \ref{thm:continuous-approx-general} hold for every subset of players $\hat{N}$ whose step sizes are equal.